 The ICROFS-board plays a central role in the assessment of applications with due respect of the general rules of impartiality and confidentiality.

-- The ICROFS-board evaluates all applications and based on this evaluation as well as the decision made by the international panel of experts the ICROFS-board submits to the GUDP-board a substantiated proposal for program composition. - Based on the recommendation from the ICROFS-board the GUDP-board will make the decision about the composition of the organic programme.
+The ICROFS-board evaluates all applications and - based on the review by the ICROFS-secretariat as well as the evaluation made by the international panel of experts - the ICROFS-board submits to the GUDP-board a substantiated proposal for program composition.